rhidium/template/README.md

 - Discord logging for errors, guild join/leave etc.
 - Administrator and Moderator permission level roles and channels
 - Member Join messages, uses both Embed and Placeholder functionality as a complete integration
-- Developer utility commands
+- User information, and developer utility commands
-- User information commands
+- And so much more...

 ### Scaling